Beyoncé's twins are here!

 Mom Tina Knowles helped keep the secret, too, when she shared video of a rather adorable moment among the Knowles ladies—Tina and Bey picking Solange up like a couple of kids on the playground on the SNL stage.

-The most recent paparazzi sighting of Beyoncé was in late November while she and Jay were eating lunch with Blue Ivy at Soho House—with what looked like actual lemonade on the table.
+Before the pregnancy reveal, the last paparazzi sighting of Beyoncé had been in late November while she and Jay were eating lunch with Blue Ivy at Soho House—with what looked like actual lemonade on the table.

 All the while, of course, Beyoncé's no dummy.
 Whether or not she was purposely leaving little clues—as she did before serving up Lemonade—along the way, such as that one-two belly-pat-sly-smile combo, she knows that her personal life is always of the utmost fascination, and that even something as innocuous as carrying a purse or a laptop a certain way can trigger endless conspiracy theories.

-Another indicator that all went according to plan: If she hadn't already been coolly set on Feb.
+Moreover, if she hadn't already been coolly set on Feb.
 1 (i.e. 2-1-2-0-1-7) being the day, she might have been inclined to jump the gun after Jan.
 27, when screengrab-savvy fans found a leaked video from her second Ivy Park campaign, in one frame of which she seemed to have a baby bump.
-Vogue officially debuted pics from the campaign today.
+Vogue officially debuted pics from the campaign on Feb.
+1.